luizalabs/ramos/docs/backend_pool.md

 ### `get`

-Returns returns an instance of the backend which has the given `backend_id`
+Returns an instance of the backend which has the given `backend_id`

 #### arguments